 Ms. Paige is a graduate of Old Dominion University, where she earned her both her undergraduate and graduate degrees.
 A certified public accountant licensed by the Commonwealth of Virginia, she maintains professional memberships in the American Institute of Certified Public Accountants, the Virginia Society of CPAs, the American Association of University Women and the National Association for Female Executives.

 Ms. Paige was a co-founder of Norfolk United Facing Race, a non-profit organization which deals with the issues of race, reconciliation and responsibility.
 She was a founding board member and former treasurer of the Hampton Roads Center for Civic Engagement.
-She is also a member of the finance committee of the YWCA of Hampton Roads, the National Organization for Women, the League of Women Voters, and a silver lifetime member of the NAACP.
-She formerly served as a Circuit Court of Norfolk appointee on the Board of Review for Real Estate Assessments and as a member and president of the board of St. Columba Ecumenical Ministries, Inc. She has been recognized in numerous publications including Who’s Who in America, Who’s Who of American Women, and 2000 Notable American Women.
+She is also a member of the National Organization for Women, the League of Women Voters, and a silver lifetime member of the NAACP.
+She formerly served on the finance committee of the YWCA, as a board member of CASA, as a Circuit Court of Norfolk appointee on the Board of Review for Real Estate Assessments, and as a member and president of the board of St. Columba Ecumenical Ministries, Inc. She has been recognized in numerous publications including Who’s Who in America, Who’s Who of American Women, and 2000 Notable American Women.

 Raised in the Phoebus section of Hampton, Virginia, Ms. Paige is the seventh of nine children.
 Her father, the late Rev. C. Thomas Paige, was a fourth-generation native of the area and last served as associate pastor at Zion Baptist Church, the family’s home church.
 Her mother, the late Elizabeth M. Paige, was a homemaker.